 Skip to main content

-What is ECG on a smartwatch and how accurate is it?
+What is ECG on a smartwatch and how does it work?

 Can't fix it yourself?